dt-orders/keptn-orders-setup/GOOGLE.md

 Run this commands on your laptop or the Google web shell to create the bastion host.

-Assuption is you have a Google project named 'gke-keptn-orders' and will provision the compute instance in zone 'us-east1-c'.

-You need to adjust values for your project.
-You can optionally adjust zone.
-[Google docs](https://cloud.google.com/sdk/gcloud/reference/compute/instances/create)

 ```
 # adjust these variables
 export GKE_PROJECT=<your google project name for example: gke-keptn-orders >